zainabsidd1/JavaFX-Paint-Studio/README.md

 ## Architecture

+Multiple refactoring passes were done throughout development to eliminate code smells, reduce warnings, and improve modularity.
+Documented in architecture.txt.

 | Pattern | Role |
 |---|---|
 | Command | Powers the undo/redo system for all user actions |